Floorp-Projects/Floorp/widget/cocoa/docs/sdks.md

 the SDK for the most recent released version of macOS at the time of the Xcode release.
 The SDK is located at `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk`.

 Compiling Firefox for macOS requires a macOS SDK.
-The build system uses the SDK from Xcode.app by default, and you can select a different SDK using the `mozconfig` option `--with-macos-sdk`:
+The build system bootstraps an adequate SDK by default, but you can select a different SDK using the `mozconfig` option `--with-macos-sdk`:

 ```text
 ac_add_options --with-macos-sdk=/Users/username/SDKs/MacOSX11.3.sdk